AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Undead Races/Zombies/Banshee.md

 #Race #Undead
 - - -
-**Ability Score Increase:** Your Wisdom score decreases by 1, and your Strength score increases by 1.
+**Racial Attribute Bonus:** Your Wisdom score decreases by 1, and your Strength score increases by 1.
 **Age:** Decay around 70 years after their undeath.
 **Size:** As you were in life.
 **Creature Type:** Undead